samjones00/docs/docs/_documentation/grpc.md

  - `header.` - added to `IRequest.Headers` (default)
  - Remaining headers without above prefixes are added to `IRequest.Headers` as-is.

-Where this can be used to simulate a valid HTTP Request for Filters, Plugins and HTTP APIs that are very specific on how they analyze HTTP Requests.
+This can be used to simulate a valid HTTP Request for Filters, Plugins and HTTP APIs that are specific in how they analyze HTTP Requests.

 So just like `DynamicRequest` you can use dynamic gRPC Metadata Headers to populated typed gRPC Service requests, e.g: